 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 It is important that all victims are taken seriously and offered appropriate support.
-Examples of what would constitute sexual violence and sexual harassment can be found in Part 5 of KCSIE 2022.
+Examples of what would constitute sexual violence and sexual harassment can be found in Part 5 of KCSIE 2024

 Any form of sexual violence and harassment should not be passed off as 'banter' or 'part of growing up' or a bit of fun' and must always be taken seriously.
-Evidence shows that girls, children with special educational needs and disabilities (SEND) and LGBT children are at greater risk.